 Nearly ten years after I arrived in Chicago, I resigned from my job at ABC and left to travel around the world.
-I returned to Chicago three and a half years later and have been freelancing and enjoying the city for the last 10 years.
+I returned to Chicago three and a half years later and had been freelancing and enjoying the city for another 10 years.
 I’ve developed a pattern of shaking my life up about every ten years…so I guess it’s that time again.

 So for now…see you later Chicago.